mark-magic/mark-magic/packages/website/docs/en/trans.md

 echo '# Hello, world' > docs/readme.md
 ```

-Then you can continue creating more content.
+You can continue to create more content.
 Next, we will use AI translation to translate the document into English.

 ```ts
 npx mark-magic